-To be fair, I’m not actually sure how old this coop is.
-Hawk Hill was built pre-1920’s and the dimensions of the lumber used to build this coop and tool-marks on the interior beams, as well as the style of the foundation, seem to support this timeline.
-Because of construction similarities I suspect this coop and the original horse barn were built around the same time as the house, making both about 100 years old.
+I’m not actually sure how old my chicken coop is but the house at Hawk Hill was built pre-1920’s and the dimensions of the lumber in the coop, as well as the style of the foundation, seem to indicate the coop was erected around the same time.
+Because of construction similarities, I suspect this coop and the original horse barn were built around the same time as the house, making both about 100 years old.

 As the construction of new chicken houses is again popular, I thought it might be helpful to share a coop still standing from the previous generation of folks who raised backyard chickens.